At the labour ward

 If your pregnancy and delivery has been without any complications, you will be offered an outpatient maternity period, spendt in your own home.
 This means that you will leave the hospital directly from the labour ward, 3-6 hours after the delivery, depending on the time of day.

-If it is your first baby, you and your partner will also have the possibility to stay in out Patienthotel on the ground floor, if you wish to.
+If it is your first baby, you and your partner will also have the possibility to stay in our Barselsgang on the ground floor, if you wish to.

 The day after the delivery a midwife will call you at home.
 Here she will ensure the general wellbeing of you all, and make sure that the baby is feeding well.
 Also you can ask her any questions you might have.

-2-3 days after the delivery you will have a check-up at the hospitals maternity-ambulatory (efterfødselsambulatorium).
-Here a midwife will talk to you about your experience of the delivery and post-natal period so far.
-Also she will offer a screening of the baby's hearing, and a blood sample to examine for a range of metabolic disorders.
+2-3 days after the delivery you and your baby will have a check-up at the hospitals post-natal clinic (Barsel, klinik 1), which is located at the Maternity unit.
+During this check-up we will examine your baby's hearing, and take a blood sample to examine for a range of metabolic disorders.

 The Maternity unit